thomas-maeder/popeye/readme.txt

 	You can contact Stefan if you have problems or suggestions for a better implementation.

-8. Microsoft C  PWB:
-	PROBABLY NOT SUPPORTED NOW !
-	There should be no problems to compile with Microsoft C.

-9. IBM MVS:
-	PROBABLY NOT SUPPORTED NOW !
-	Anybody interested in porting and/or running popeye on IBM mainframes under MVS or VM/CMS, please use  #define C370  .
-	The name "C370" is due to the IBM C/370 compiler available for IBM mainframes.
-	This MVS version is a release from Harald Denker !

-10. DOS and GCC
+7. DOS and GCC
 	Only for 80386 and higher !
-	It should compile without any problems.
+	Popeye should compile without any problems.
 	If you've a working installation of GCC (DJGPP) just copy or link the file makefile.unx to makefile.
 	Adjust the PATH's of your DJGPP installation accordingly.